TOEIC Meaning: Top 5 Best Reasons To Register For The Test

 The TOEIC® Exam: a reputable test

 Whether you are studying, newly graduating or even already working, the question “how is your English?” rings familiar.
-When applying to firms, colleges or prominent graduate schools, you will be much more likely to be considered for selection if your English level has been certified.
+When applying to firms, colleges or prominent graduate schools such as the University of UQAM in Canada, you will be much more likely to be considered for selection if your English level has been certified.

 Nowadays, with an increasingly globalised economy and work culture, English has become the global lingua-franca for the corporate world.
 Recruiters for in demand positions are attracted to profiles that show a high ability of English language.
 Your grasp of a foreign language matters as much as your diplomas and past professional experiences when it comes to catching the attention of your future employer.
 It will be a real opportunity to boost your cv!